grafana/carbon-relay-ng/README.md

              <type>:
-               sendAllMatch                      send metrics in the route to all destinations sendFirstMatch                    send metrics in the route to the first one that matches it
+               sendAllMatch                      send metrics in the route to all destinations sendFirstMatch                    send metrics in the route to the first one that matches it consistentHashing                 distribute metrics between destinations using a hash algorithm
              <opts>:
                prefix=<str>                      only take in metrics that have this prefix sub=<str>                         only take in metrics that match this substring